 Exploring the human cell quickly reveals to us a complex structure made of many parts.
-To describe what a human cell looks like involves several unique shapes, textures and sizes.
-Some shapes may look familiar while others may be new to you.
+It can seem impossible that something so tiny is made up of so many moving parts, but inside a human cell, there are several unique shapes, textures and sizes.
+All play critical roles in making sure that each cell does its job efficiently.
+Some of those shapes may look familiar, while others may be new to you.

 Rough Endoplasmic Reticulum

 The RER (rough endoplasmic reticulum) looks similar to an ant farm, where all the ants travel along a wavy and uniform path.
 Space each ant an even distance from the ant in front and the ant behind it.
 This description is more accurate if we string the ants together using a thread.
 Now replace each ant's body with a circular dot.

 Using the previous description of what RER looks like, we can draw a quick basis for what SER (smooth endoplasmic reticulum) looks like.
 Imagine the same ant farm with its wavy tunnels and simply remove the ants.
 SER will look similar, the primary difference being that the paths are smoother in shape.

 The nucleus is an important part of the cell, and in an animal cell, it's also the largest organelle.
 The nucleus has a body which looks similar in shape to an orange.
 Using your imagination, cover the surface of the nucleus with dips similar to the surface of a strawberry.
 These two fruits will aid in remembering the unique shape and surface texture of a nucleus.